Navdevl/turbohustle/content/blog/wave-tuning-intake-system-explained.md

 Consider a low-pressure region traveling along the tube towards the plenum.
 The pressure of the air in the plenum is relatively higher than that of the low-pressure region, so when the low-pressure region hits the end of the tube, air from the plenum rushes in and creates a compression wave heading back down the tube.
 The opposite happens when a high-pressure region hits the end of the tube.

-Now Consider a high-pressure region traveling along the tube towards a closed end, Since the closed end has infinite acoustic impedance, it further builds up the pressure this high pressure again gets reflected as a high-pressure region.
+Now Consider a high-pressure region traveling along the tube towards a closed end, Since the closed end has infinite acoustic impedance, the pressure wave builds up and reflects again as an positive pressure wave.

 ### Events Causing Pressure Waves